xchainjs/xchainjs-lib/packages/xchain-swap/spec.md

 ### Overview
 Gathers all the information for a Swap.
 Can be called mutiple times within an interface.
-Informs user of the fees and expected outbound value, wait time and if over the set slip Limit This is for information only, hence the memo or addresses are not required.
+Informs user of the fees and expected outbound value, wait time and if over the set slip limit This is for information only, hence the memo or addresses are not required.
 Will need to convert asset amounts to RUNE to do comparisons.